 In September of 2012, due to the success rate in prevention, the Coalition was again awarded another 5 year Federal Drug Free Communities grant to continue it’s prevention work and expand it’s efforts to protect our youth from drug abuse.
 The Sober Truth on Preventing Underage Drinking Act (STOP Act) grant was also awarded to the Coalition in 2012, to focus on underage drinking and collaboration among Federal, State, County and local governments.
 This grant period was offered for four years.

 In October 2017, the Federal grants were completed.
-The Santa Barbara County Behavioral Wellness Department awarded a highly competitive three year Coalition grant to the youth Coalition to continue it’s critical work in youth substance abuse prevention and included adult excessive drinking and Opioid use.
+The Santa Barbara County Behavioral Wellness Department awarded a highly competitive five-year Coalition grant to the youth Coalition to continue it’s critical work in youth substance abuse prevention and included adult excessive drinking and Opioid use.